Health Care Costs in Retirement: Are You Prepared?

 3. Reduce your modified adjusted gross income

-Medicare premiums are also affected by your modified adjusted gross income (MAGI).
-Relatively higher-earning retirees may be subject to Medicare's Income-Related Monthly Adjustment Amount (IRMAA), which is a surcharge on the monthly premiums for Parts B and D if your MAGI from two years prior exceeds $97,000 ($194,000 for married couples filing jointly).
+You can expect this surcharge on your monthly premiums for Parts B and D if your MAGI from 2023 exceeded $106,000 ($212,000 for married couples filing jointly).
 The differences in premiums for Part B, in particular, can be steep, so taking steps to reduce your MAGI could lower your medical costs as well.

 A premium on premiums

-If most of your retirement savings are in tax-deferred accounts that are subject to taxable required minimum distributions (RMDs), which will increase your MAGI when taken, you may want to consider converting some of those funds to a Roth IRA—which offers tax-free withdrawals once you reach age 59½, provided you have held the account for five years.
-You'll have to pay taxes on the converted amount in the year of the conversion, but Roth IRAs are not subject to RMDs, helping you to better manage your MAGI in retirement.
+If most of your retirement savings are in tax-deferred accounts that are subject to taxable required minimum distributions (RMDs), which will increase your MAGI when taken, you may want to consider converting some of those funds to a Roth IRA or, if offered by your employer, a Roth 401(k).
+Roths offers tax-free withdrawals once you reach age 59½ and have held the account for five years.
+You'll have to pay taxes on the converted amount in the year of the conversion, but Roths are not subject to RMDs, helping you to better manage your MAGI in retirement.

 Bear in mind the two-year look-back rule when you evaluate the timing of the conversion.
 If your income from two years ago is higher than your current MAGI and you experience a life-changing event, including retirement, you can apply for an exception to your reduce your Part B and/or D premiums using Social Security Form SSA-44.

 If you must take RMDs, you can take a qualified charitable distribution (QCD) to help reduce your MAGI.
-With a QCD, you can donate up to $100,000 to a qualified charity directly from your retirement account, which could satisfy all or part of your RMD.
-(Under SECURE 2.0 Act, the $100,000 limit will be indexed for inflation for tax years after 2023.)
+With a QCD, you can donate up to $105,000 in 2024 ($108,000 in 2025) to a qualified charity directly from your retirement account, which could satisfy all or part of your RMD.
 Although you can't deduct a QCD as a charitable contribution, the withdrawal won't count as taxable income.

 4. Plan for long-term care

 Long-term care covers the costs of activities of daily living and can be a significant risk to your financial situation in retirement without careful planning.
-Long-term care insurance can seem costly—annual premiums with 3% growth for a healthy 60-year-old average $3,525 for males and $4,300 for females—but with the average annual cost of a private room in a nursing home at nearly $108,405, it may be more expensive not to have it.
+Long-term care insurance can seem costly—annual premiums with 3% growth for a healthy 60-year-old average $2,585 for males and $4,400 for females—but with the median annual cost of a private room in a nursing home at $116,800, it may be more expensive not to have it.
 Generally speaking, the most cost-effective time to buy is in your 50s to early 60s, and premiums may be tax-deductible if your overall medical expenses exceed 7.5% of your income.
 A financial planner can help you strategize ways to structure insurance to dampen the risk of future long-term care costs as well as discuss alternatives.

 1HSA contributions are exempt from federal income tax, as well as state income tax in all states except California or New Jersey.
 Distributions used for nonqualified medical expenses are subject to ordinary income tax and, for those under age 65, are subject to a 20% penalty.